April 27th LAUNCH IS GO. Launch Procedures

 ** Please Note ** - For our meeting place has changed.
 We are now meeting at Hardesty Regional Library, located at 8316 E 93rd St in Tulsa.
 In the Maple Room.
 Google maps link here.
 Read below for more information.

-We had a great turnout for our last launch of 2013.
-We will not have a launch during the month of December.
-Our next club launch at Leonard is January 12, 2014.
+Our next club launch at Leonard is March 9, 2014.
 Our launch time is Sunday afternoon 1pm – 5pm.
 Hope to see everyone at the launch!

 The GO/NoGO notification time for the launches that are scheduled for Sunday afternoon is 10:30am Sunday morning.
 This should give us a better idea of how the weather will be that afternoon.
 On ”Beat the Heat” Launch days when the launch starts at 9am, the GO/NoGO call will be made by Noon on Saturday.
 Please check back on the website for launch status and updates.

 Our next club meeting scheduled for Thursday, May 15th, 2014 at 7:00pm will be at Hardesty Regional Library, located at 8316 E 93rd St in Tulsa.
 Google maps link here.
 We will be discussing all things rockets at make sure to bring any show and tell you would like to sare with the group

 You can prepare your flight cards ahead of time by getting the flight card form.